 Breastfeeding for Business

-Businesses who support their breastfeeding employees can actually save money.
+Businesses that support their breastfeeding employees can actually save money on healthcare costs, absenteeism and employee turnover.
 Women who continue to breastfeed after returning to work:

 Supporting Breastfeeding Customers